 Our college mission talks about empowering “students to achieve lifelong success in dynamic careers.”
 The Larry L. Luing School of Business takes this mission seriously.
 Our programs, faculty, and all of our student services work together to ensure that our graduates are well prepared to meet the challenges they will face in a global business environment.
 As an institution, we are committed to teaching and learning.

 The Larry L. Luing School of Business offers a wide range of programs to meet the needs of students interested in a business career.
-We offer programs in Management, Finance and Accounting, Marketing Communications, and Fashion Marketing and Management.
+We offer programs in Management, Finance and Accounting, Marketing Communications, and Fashion Merchandising and Management.
 For more detailed information on any of our degree programs, please click here.

 Two characteristics that distinguish our business programs are the outstanding faculty and the required internship experience or job-related assignment as part of Berkeley's comprehensive career preparation.